CDS-AU-DK/cds-spatial/Week01/README.md

-# interactive maps in leaflet
+# interactive maps in Leaflet

-Today we explore the leaflet library in R for quick interactive maps that let you share spatial data with friends and family and allow them to browse it on their own.
+Today we explore the Leaflet library in R for quick interactive maps that let you share spatial data with friends and family and allow them to browse it on their own.
-You also learn to collect your own point spatial data directly from google maps or sites like https://www.gps-coordinates.net/
+You also learn to collect spatial data directly and manually from google maps or sites like https://www.gps-coordinates.net/